 Mahogany is a top-quality tropical wood with a pinkish hue that intensifies and darkens over time.
 Climate change does not affect this wood, so it will never shrink or warp.

 It combines well with most stains and only requires a light oil coat for maintenance.
-Its lightness makes it effortless to work with in most tools, making it ideal for epoxy resins projects.
+Its lightness makes it effortless to work with in most tools, making it ideal for epoxy resin projects.

 5. Mulberry

-Mulberry is a softer wood than sycamore and Elm, but it works well for creating an epoxy table.
-The wood has a beautiful, rich grain, therefore appropriate for a resin table.
+Mulberry is a softer wood than sycamore and Elm, but it works well to create an epoxy table.
+The wood has a beautiful, rich grain, which is appropriate for a resin table.

 Mulberry is also naturally resistant to water, thus a superb choice for outdoor furniture.
 Mulberries come in different colors, from deep red to light pink.

-Mulberry is one of the softest woods you can use to create an epoxy table, which means that it is easy to work with.
-It is also affordable, making it an excellent choice for newbies who are just beginning to dabble in table-making.
+Mulberry is one of the softest woods you can use to create an epoxy table, making it easy to work with.
+It is also affordable, making it an excellent choice for newbies just beginning to dabble in table-making.

 Still, because mulberry is a softer wood, it may not be the best choice for outdoor furniture, as it can be easily chipped or scratched.